 Ensure there are no drafts under doors (draft-stoppers help) or coming in through windows.
 Feel for leaks with your hands or hold a burning incense stick by the windows and doors and look at how the smoke moves (8).
 If you find leaks, deal with them to not get so cold at night.
 (3) Heavier window coverings will help insulate your bedroom.
 (8) Move your bed away from the window (8) or any exterior walls.

-Another tip to keep your room cozier is to lay down a thick area rug (8) If you have hardwood or laminate floors, this is a great way to warm up your area.
+Another tip to keep your room cozier is to lay down a thick area rug (8).
+This is a great way to warm up your area if you have hardwood or laminate floors.
 A thick, plush area rug will insulate your bedroom and make it a more pleasant experience when you step out of your cozy nest of a bed (8)

 Try some light stretching or calisthenics before bed